-Public works/construction -- Bid guarantees and performance bonds are required by the State of California for all public works/construction projects in excess of \$6,500.
-Payment bonds are required by the State of California for all public works/construction projects in excess of \$25,000.
+Public works/construction - Works/Construction - Bid guarantees and performance bonds are required by the State of California for all public works/construction projects in excess of \$6,500.
+Payment bonds are required by the State of California for all public works/construction that are "works of improvement" projects in excess of \$25,000.

-Other projects -- Bid guarantees and/or performance bonds are not required unless the procurement involves equipment or services of a critical nature to the operations of the agency and/or is specifically manufactured for the agency thereby making procurement from another source difficult or time consuming.
+Other projects - Bid guarantees and/or performance bonds are not required unless the procurement involves equipment or services of a critical nature to the operations of the agency and/or is specifically manufactured for the agency thereby making procurement from another source difficult or time consuming.
 Payment bonds are not required under these circumstances.